urbanairship/technical-blog/connect-integrations.md

 know when something is wrong.
 I think this balance does that-- intermittent issues are surfaced by sentry, on a timeline that is convenient for the developer.
 Major issues are surfaced immediately by our system level alerting.

+## Conclusion

+Tributary is an interesting system.
+The pattern of starting and stopping a process in response to a customer's request is a new pattern at Urban Airship.
+Historically, we've run a number of JVM's which consume a work queue, which contains work items for a large set of customers.
+The process of maintaining, and getting woken up by tributary has taught us a lot about this alternative architecture.
+It has largely been a lesson in the value of keeping your system laconic-- alert too much means the engineer on-call simply ignores the alerts, since they don't actually indicate that anything is wrong.
+Keeping this system sufficiently laconic turned out to require a database for the state of the system, and sentry for exception aggregation (which itself requires a database).
+What we really want to do is report on the state of the system as a whole, but also catch and handle new exceptions that might indicate real problems, or which simply indicate we need to contact the customer.